Why Do I Have to Go to Court After a Car Accident? What It Means for Your Claim

 These are rare and occur when a driver breaks the law (e.g., DUI or hit-and-run).
 These cases are prosecuted by the state and can lead to fines, license suspension, or jail time.

-For example, if your crash involved DUI, you may want to review Legal Brand Marketing’s exclusive drunk driving defense leads to see how attorneys handle these cases.
+For example, if your crash involved DUI, you may want to review Legal Brand Marketing’s educational resources on drunk driving defense to better understand how these cases are typically handled.

 Do All Car Accident Claims End Up in Court?